GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

                 return;
             }

-            if (currentState != null && currentState.GetStateType() != nextState.GetStateType())
+            if (currentState != null && currentState.GetFiniteStateType() != nextState.GetFiniteStateType())
             {
-                // If we have somehow received a state that is not the same type as the IState
+                // If we have somehow received two IFiniteStates that are not of the same overlying type
-                // for a particular StateMachine, we throw an Exception. throw new Exception($"Invalid state transition from \"{currentState}\" to \"{nextState}\".");
+                // we throw an Exception.
+                throw new Exception($"Invalid state transition from \"{currentState}\" to \"{nextState}\".");
             }